pereirarodrigo/eportfolio/pages/subjects/knowledge_representation_and_reasoning.md

         <h2 id="unit2-seminar-prep"><br>Unit 2 Seminar Preparation</h2>
-            <p>The second seminar consisted of answering the following questions on truth tables and logic:<br><br>
+            <p>The second seminar activity consisted of answering the following questions on truth tables and logic:<br><br>

             "<i>1.
 Read Partee et al (1993) Chapter 1 and then attempt exercises 1 and 4, located at the end of the chapter.